-From the bottom of our hearts, we would like to extend our heartfelt gratitude to Asia Young Designer Awards' first advisory panel.
-The advisory was first appointed in 2018 with the aims to elevate the authority and authenticity of the awards.
-AYDA aspire to be one of Asia's most influential design communities alongside our network of professionals, lecturers, mentors and alums.
+From the bottom of our hearts, we would like to extend our heartfelt gratitude to AYDA Awards' advisory panel.
+The advisory was appointed with the aim to elevate the authority and authenticity of the awards.
+It is our honour and pleasure to have them as part of our growing family.